How To Use Disposable Cameras - Instructions

 How can I find out which type of film photography my disposable camera uses?

 Usually, there are some codes printed on different sides of the camera.
 You can refer to those codes to see which type of film the camera uses.
 Usually, the following codes will be printed on it:

 DX – Used for 35 mm film cameras.

 ISO 100 / 200 or 400 – Used for 35 mm film cameras.

 UO = Ansco 130 – Used for 35 mm film cameras.

-Try to make sure that you focus the camera on something with some detail before taking a picture.
+Try to make sure that you focus the single use cameras on something with some detail before taking a picture.
 Also, try to hold the camera as steady as possible when pressing the shutter button and wait a few seconds after taking the shot for the image to develop on film.

 You don’t need to shoot at night.
 However, you will find that if you are shooting in low light conditions ( with no flash ), it is easier for your disposable camera’s ISO rating to give you the proper exposure under these circumstances.